Solutions Viewer and eLabConnect by Enovation support healthcare professionals in their daily work.

 Within UMC Utrecht, the transfer agency is a crucial part of the Bureau Zorgbemiddeling, as are the Medical Direction Centre (home monitoring), the WSD team (wound-stoma-decubitus) and the back office for ZVZ aids, to effectively support transferred hospital care.
 Although the immunoglobulin example concerns a specific small group of patients, there are an increasing number of care processes being offered at home.
 Similar to the immunoglobulin administration, POINT is also used for (paediatric) oncology, intravenous antibiotics or other infusion therapy.
 But the success of remote care hinges on good organisation and coordination, supported by ICT applications.

 With our connected care platform, we connect healthcare organisations, healthcare professionals and patients, so healthcare professionals can focus on what really matters: giving the patient their time and attention.
 Want to know what we can do for your organisation?
-Send an email to info@enovationgroup.com or call us on 088 836 6366.
-We are happy to help!
+Contact us!